Reducing youth homelessness

 The NSW Government is expanding the Youth Private Rental Subsidy so more young people at risk of becoming homeless can rent in the private market.
 Under the subsidy, young people pay rent starting at 25 per cent of their income.
 As their capacity to pay market rent increases, the amount paid by the government tapers off.

-In 2016-17, the NSW Government will spend up to $59 million on child and youth homelessness services and initiatives.
+In 2016-17, FACS will allocate up to $59 million to youth homelessness services and initiatives.

 What can you do?